commercetools/enzyme-extensions/README.md

 #### `until(selector, { options?: maxDepth })`

 Dives into a `ShallowWrapper` until is finds the passed `node` while being restricted by the `maxDepth`.
+The `options` can have:

+1.  `maxDepth`: something you may want to not dive too deep into a component's children

 ```js
 import Icon from 'somewhere';